 Torsten my grandfather got sick in Polio, so Signe could not manage the three children so Alan the youngest was given away to a family friend family Lindal, the foster dad passed away a few years later and Alan was then adopted by the family Oscar Ohlson and wife Agda.

 1880 to 1920 was the most dramatic period of my paternal family, from changing the name from Anderson to Zetterlund, family members emigrating to the United States to Konrad’s suicide leaving Signe to take drastic decisions about her boys.
 I remember Signe I meet her as a little boy in the 1960s.
-The other interesting part is that we can track our direct forefathers 9 generations back in time.
+The other interesting part is that we can track our direct forefathers’ 9 generations back in time.
 That is in the 1700 century.

 On my mother’s side, we can go back directly to 13 generations, which I find very interesting as she was born and grow up in a small village in the northern part of Sweden.
 The area is called Tornedalen or Meänmaa (Meänkieli for ‘”Our Land”‘) in the local language or Torne Valley in English.
-They have their own language Meänkieli which is closer to Finish than to Swedish.
+They have their own language Meänkieli which is closer to Finnish than to Swedish.

 Tornedalen is the area along the river Torne River with families living on both sides of the river, tills 1809 it belonged to Sweden after 1809 the river became the border between Sweden and Finland.
-Not the whole length of the river, where my mom grew up both sides of the river belongs to Sweden today.
+Not the whole length of the river, where my mom grew up both sides of the river belong to Sweden today.

-In a central point of the village is a commemoration stone for my direct forefather 10 generations Lars Larsson Lasu 1608 – 1686, lets pick up the story from his viewpoint.
+In a central point of the village is a commemoration stone for my direct forefather 10 generations Lars Larsson Lasu 1608 – 1686, let’s pick up the story from his viewpoint.
 Lars moved to Junosuando and build a homestead named Lasu at the beginning of the 1630s.
 He discovered in the early 1640s the iron ore in a location that today is the village of Masugnsbyn in the early 1640s.
 Within a few years, several mills were in operation along the Torneo river in Tornedalen.

 In 1642 Lars Larsson Lasu was hunting and shot at a squirrel with his crossbow.
 The iron-clad arrow veered off and was pulled by magnetism against a rock.
-When Lars picked up the arrow, he found it to be a strange heavy stone, he took home and showed it to other people in Tornio.
+When Lars picked up the arrow, he found it to be a strange heavy stone, he took home and showed to other people in Tornio.
 The stones turned out to contain iron ore, and Lars was given tax exemption as a reward for the rest of his life.

-On a visit last year to Junosuando, a friend of my said that he could not let the fields grow wild and that he has to go out and cut the grass, he said I get so much hay and me willing to give it away there is no one close by that keep cows anymore.
+On a visit last year to Junosuando, a friend of mine said that he could not let the fields grow wild and that he has to go out and cut the grass, he said I get so much hay and me willing to give it away there is no one close by that keep cows anymore.